Sculptures in Concurrency: Euclidean Cubical Complexes are Sculptures

-Prominent examples of po-spaces are the directed interval $\po I=[ 0, 1]$ with the usual ordering and its cousins, the directed $n$-cubes $\po I^n$ for $n\ge 0$.
+Prominent examples of d-spaces are the directed interval $\po I=[ 0, 1]$ with the usual ordering and its cousins, the directed $n$-cubes $\po I^n$ for $n\ge 0$.
 Similarly, we have the directed Euclidean spaces $\po \Real^n$, with the usual ordering, for $n\ge 0$.

 Morphisms $f:( X, \po P X)\to( Y, \po P Y)$ of d-spaces are those continuous functions that are also \emph{directed}, that is, satisfy $f\circ \gamma\in \po P Y$ for all $\gamma\in \po P X$.
 It can be shown that for an arbitrary d-space $( X, \po P X)$, $\po P X= X^{ \po I}$.